davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   section, consider using the facilities of the linker instead.

 sentinel
-  ``sentinel`` function attribute
-  This function attribute ensures that a parameter in a function call is an explicit ``NULL``.
+  ``sentinel`` function attributeThis function attribute ensures that a parameter in a function call is an explicit ``NULL``.
 The attribute is only valid on variadic functions.
 By default, the sentinel is located at position zero, the last parameter of the function call.
 If an optional integer position